kohana/userguide/guide/tutorials.git.md

     git add system
     git commit -m 'Updated system to latest version'

-If you want to update a single submodule to a specific revision:
+If you want to update a single submodule to a specific commit:

     cd modules/database
     git pull origin master